Korkyt-Ata Memorial Complex

-The Korkyt-ata memorial complex, founded in 1980, was built in the area of the Korkyt railroad, near the village of Zhosaly, Kyzylorda region.
-The complex was erected in this place for a reason: near this place, on the bank of the Syrdarya, was born the famous Turkic songwriter and composer Korkyt, after whom the monument is named.
-The authors of the monument are architect B.A.
-Ibraev and physicist S.I.Isatayev.
+The Korkyt-ata Memorial Complex, founded in 1980, is located beside Korkyt railroad station, near the village of Zhosaly, Kyzylorda Region.
+The complex was erected in this place for a reason: here, on the bank of the Syrdarya River, Korkyt, a famous Turkic poet and composer, was born.

-The monument consists of four vertical steles, constructed of reinforced concrete, whose height reaches 8 meters.
-An interesting feature of the structure is that each stela is oriented to all sides of the world.
+The monument consists of four vertical steles, made of reinforced concrete.
+Its height reaches 8 meters (26 ft).
+Each stela faces a different cardianl point.
 In the upper part of the steles, where they expand, there is a metal organ consisting of 40 pipes.
-It is intended to create an acoustic effect, so that at the slightest whiff of the wind, the organ makes sounds similar to playing kobyz.
-Inside the monument there is a figured arch, which covers the central axial symbol, and the decoration is an ornament “Tuye Taban”, which in translation from Kazakh language means “camel's footprint”.
-He personifies the magical camel, sung in the legends, belonging to Korkyt-ata.
+At the slightest whiff of the wind, the organ makes sounds similar to playing kobyz (a national Kazakh musical instrument).
+Inside the monument there is an arch, which stands above the central axial symbol.
+Its decorated with “Tuye Taban” ornament, which translated from Kazakh means “camel's footprint”.
+It sympolyzes the magical camel, allegedly belonging to Korkyt-ata.

-This place is especially attractive for tourists interested in national music, because Korkyt-ata left a great many works that have become an invaluable musical heritage of Kazakhstan.
+This place is especially attractive for those interested in Kazakh national music, because Korkyt-ata left many works that have become an invaluable musical heritage of Kazakhstan.